 Nice or Marseille: nature & outdoors

-Both Nice and Marseille are paradises for outdoors lovers.
-In Nice, you can do all sort of outdoors activities including great hiking in the hills around villages and in the huge Mercantour national park about an hour’s drive from Nice.
+Both Nice and Marseille are paradises for outdoor lovers.
+In Nice, you can do all sorts of outdoor activities including great hiking in the hills around villages and in the huge Mercantour national park about an hour’s drive from Nice.

 Besides trekking, around Nice you can go jet skiing, whale-watching, scuba diving, rafting/kayaking/paddleboarding, kitesurfing (Saint-Laurent du Var), mountain biking or skiing in the Alpes Maritimes (Valberg, Isola ski resorts), sailing or boating from the Nice marina, and more.